-Join us for a cultural day of action on June 1st to let others know that somebody’s hurting our people… it’s gone on far too long… #WeWontBeSilent anymore!
+Join us for Cultural Days of Action to let others know that somebody’s hurting our people… it’s gone on far too long… #WeWontBeSilent anymore!
 That we will rise together on June 20, 2020!
 And we declare that #EverybodysGotARightToLive!

 Click below to download our Cultural Days of Action Digital Toolkit for virtual banners, songs, and signs to share:

 Everybody’s Got a Right to Live Music Videos

 Everybody’s Got a Right to Live has been a central message of the Poor People’s Campaign since 1968 when the Rev. Frederick Douglass Kirkpatrick and Jimmy Collier sang it in Resurrection City.
 When we launched the Poor People’s Campaign: A National Call for Moral Revival in 2018, we revived this song and used its power to connect our movement across the country during 40 days of moral fusion direct action.
 Jimmy Collier once said, “Music is the easiest way to tell the story of what we’re trying to do; [our] songs are one of the best tools for getting people together.”
 Theomusicologists and artists with the Poor People’s Campaign created exciting new music videos of this campaign song for our June 1st Cultural Day of Action.
 These recordings highlight the beautiful diversity of our PPC movement family to share a powerful message of strength and unity during these trying times.
 Check out this collection of recordings and share on social media!

 Everybody’s Got a Right to Live Virtual Banners